-About Landscape DynamicsLandscape Dynamics is part of the Environmental Setting National Protocol (currently under review).
-Landscape Dynamics provides summary statistics for landscape-level indicators for use in natural resource management, planning, and interpretation.
-The statistics produced through the Landscape Dynamics protocol can be used by ecologists and other park scientists in things like reports and Park projects.
-The statistics can also be useful to park staff in planning.
+Landscape Dynamics are part of the Environmental Setting National Protocol, which is currently under final review.
+Landscape Dynamics provide summary statistics for landscape-level indicators for use in natural resource management, planning, and interpretation.
+The statistics are also used by ecologists and other park scientists in analyses, reports, and park projects.

 - Create your own maps in ArcGIS, or create your own web app, using Landscape Dynamics Map and Feature Services